w0d/js-symbol-literals/README.md

 calling main(scriptext) will convert all occurances of symbol literals eg #symbolName to valid javascript Symbol.for('symbolName')

-currently experimental as needs much testing, particularly of javascript with heavy use of regular expression literals
+currently experimental as needs much testing, currently fails if your javascript uses regular expression literals containing the # character